Post-2020 Greenhouse Gas Regulation in California: Balancing Climate Goals and the Economy

-The Legislature passed a far-reaching revision of California’s climate laws in 2016.
-The landmark greenhouse gas reduction policy that was adopted in 2006 will extend through 2030 and significantly tighten down on greenhouse gas emissions.
+In 2016, the Legislature passed a far-reaching revision of California’s climate laws.
+The landmark greenhouse gas reduction policy that was adopted in 2006 will extend through 2030 and will significantly tighten down on greenhouse gas emissions.

 Carbon Regulation in California